 For some people, though, that works.
 Horaczek, for one, was working from his couch when I called him to talk tips, and I was lying in bed.

 Written by John Kennedy for Popular Science and legally licensed through the Matcha publisher network.
 Please direct all licensing questions to email@example.com.

-Featured image provided by Popular Science
+Featured image and supporting image provided by Popular Science